-Vesting period of the awards depends on whether time-based service conditions or performance conditions
+Vesting period of the awards depends on whether time-based service conditions or performance conditions is prescribed.

-- Time-based service condition is cliff vest at end of three years; - Performance period for both types of awards is four years.
+- (i) Time-based service condition is cliff vest at end of three years; - (ii) Performance period for both types of awards is four years.
 Accelerated vesting may be activated upon early achievement of performance levels in Year 3, to motivate the senior management and key employees in attaining business priorities and shareholder value creation earlier.